draga79/nikola/README.md

 This [Docker](https://www.docker.com) image contains a complete [Nikola](https://getnikola.com/) installation, ready for use.

+Two branches are available:

-It is based on Debian Stretch, Python 3.5 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
-It will be periodically rebuilt to follow Nikola version updates.
+Master, the default one (dragas/nikola), is based on Debian Stretch, Python 3.5 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
+It will be periodically rebuilt to follow Nikola and Debian version updates.

+Alpine branch (dragas/nikola:alpine) is based on Alpine 3.7, Python 3.6 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
+It will be periodically rebuilt to follow Nikola and Alpine version updates.

 ## About Nikola